Naereen/slides/2017_12__Presentation_Inria_Lille_SequeL_Seminar/slides.md

 1. \invisible{Introduction}
 2. Model: 3 different feedback levels
 3. Decomposition and lower-bound on regret
-4. Quick reminder on single-player MAB algorithms: \UCB, \klUCB, TS
+4. Quick reminder on single-player MAB algorithms
-5. Two new multi-player decentralized algorithms: \MCTopM, \RandTopM
+5. Two new multi-player decentralized algorithms
 6. Upper-bounds on regret for \MCTopM
 7. Experimental results
 8. An heuristic \Selfish, and disappointing results
-9. Perspectives
+9. Conclusion

 . . .